rbowsley/lamplighthelp/source/3-5-0_Tables.markdown

 ![A {{Lamplight}} table](14a.png)

-This is the table that would be displayed if you wre searching {{work}} records.
+This is the table that would be displayed if you were searching {{work}} records.

 Other places where tables are frequently used are: